FlowFuse/website/development/frontend/data-attributes.md

 ```

 ### data-el
-A catch all for evertything else, an element that we're likely going to want to capture, but doesn't fit into any of the other categories, e.g.,
+A catch all for everything else, an element that we're likely going to want to capture, but doesn't fit into any of the other categories, e.g.,

 ```html
 <ff-data-table data-el="templates">...</ff-data-table>